refi64/chromium-tar/tools/gn/docs/reference.md

 ### <a name="func_bundle_data"></a>**bundle_data**: [iOS/macOS] Declare a target without output.

 ```
-  This target type allows to declare data that is required at runtime.
+  This target type allows one to declare data that is required at runtime.
 It is
   used to inform "create_bundle" targets of the files to copy into generated
   bundle, see "gn help create_bundle" for help.